WithSecureOpenSource/atlant-api/curl/README.md

 Here Atlant classified the file as harmful and provided a list of detections for the file.

-#### Polling for Slow Results

-Atlant may not be able to respond with a full set of results immediately.
-In this case Atlant will respond with HTTP `202 Accepted` status and the response will have the `scan_result` property set to `pending` to indicate that the scan was not fully completed.
-Pending responses will also include `Location` and `Retry-After` headers.
-The `Location` header specifies a path that the client should poll for results and the `Retry-After` header includes a suggestion for the number of seconds that the client should wait before polling.

-To poll for results, client should make an HTTP `GET` request to the path specified in the `Location` header included in the response to the initial scan request.
-Client should continue polling for results until the `status` property in the response is set to `complete`.

 ### Detecting Spam

 Atlant can also be used to detect spam.
 To do this, client needs to enable spam